 What if the judgment was issued in another state — do I still get a lien in Texas?

-Out-of-state judgments must be “domesticated” in Texas before creating liens.
-Creditors file the foreign judgment in a Texas court under the Uniform Enforcement of Foreign Judgments Act (Texas Civil Practice & Remedies Code Chapter 35).
+Creditors commonly “domesticate” the foreign judgment in a Texas court using the Uniform Enforcement of Foreign Judgments Act (Texas Civil Practice & Remedies Code Chapter 35).
+Once properly domesticated, the creditor can typically record an abstract like a Texas judgment.
+The process often takes weeks and requires proper notice to the debtor.

 Other Collection Tools & Wage Issues